 "I used to think that, to find yourself, you really needed to be single," says Juliet Allen, a sexologist based in Australia.
 "But what I've realized is that relationships are where a lot of growth actually happens as an individual, because our partner acts as a mirror of ourselves, in a way."

-According to Allen, partners can sometimes show a person exactly where their areas of growth are — that person just needs to realize how they're going to grow.
+According to Allen, partners can sometimes show a person exactly where their areas of growth are — that person just needs to realise how they're going to grow.
 "A lot of the time, we project our own insecurities onto our partner," she says.
 Jealousy is an example of this kind of projection, and can mean that a person fears that their parter will leave them — or that they themselves may cheat on their partner.
-If a person is able to recognize these projections, then Allen says that a relationship dynamic is perfect for their growth.
+If a person is able to recognise these projections, then Allen says that a relationship dynamic is perfect for their growth.
 "This is especially true if your problems are relationship-based," she says.
 "It's hard to work on your relationship issues if you aren't in a relationship."

 In fact, being in the right kind of relationship can and should encourage you to grow — both as an individual and as a partner.
 "The happiest relationships are those where we're not only afforded opportunities to grow, and change, and discover, but [we're] supported in doing so," says Jessica O’Reilly, PhD, sexologist and creator of the Sex with Dr. Jess podcast.
 "Surrounding yourself with happy, balanced relationships at all ages is of paramount importance."
 And these relationships don't just have to be romantic.
 "Even a best friend can hold you back or propel you forward, the same way a partner can," Dr. O'Reilly says.